Clean Air Starts at Home

 Fuel Storage Facts:

-- Fact: Each year, 17 million gallons of fuel are spilled while refueling lawn and garden equipment.
+- Fact: Each year, fuel is spilled while refueling lawn and garden equipment.

 - Solution: Be careful when refueling!
 Use a funnel to help prevent spills and don't overfill.